openflighthpc/cloud-cost-reporter/README.md

 # ruby-cost-tracker

+Tracker tool for Azure and AWS costs.

+## Overview

-A proof of concept application for tracking Azure and AWS costs.
+A proof of concept application for tracking Azure and AWS costs and usage.
 Built in Ruby (no framework), with a basic SQLite database.

 ## Installation